General Rules

 Section 2.
 The rights and privileges of members shall be as follows:

-(a) Eligibility to vote on all union proposals and strike authorizations.
+(a) Eligibility to vote on all union proposals and labor action authorizations.

 Section 3.
 Membership can be obtained by registering and signing a union card.